scholarslab/rhythm-of-russian/README.md

   - Seravo wp-custom-bulk-actions
     - `git clone https://github.com/Seravo/wp-custom-bulk-actions.git custom-bulk-actions`

+## Running Docker
+- To start docker issue the following while in the 'project-folder'
+  - `docker-compose up`
+- To shutdown docker, press 'Ctrl-C'.
+That is, hold down the control key and then press the 'c' key.

 # Workflow for working on plugin and theme.
 - Based off of the github-flow workflow, see http://scottchacon.com/2011/08/31/github-flow.html